What is Cord Blood?

 The oldest known cord blood sample is still in perfect condition after 23 years of storage.

-Once removed, cord blood can be used as a treatment for dozens of dangerous conditions.
-Doctors receive a stored cord blood sample, called a “unit”, and administer it to a patient in need of stem cells.
+Once collected, cord blood can be used as a treatment for dozens of dangerous conditions.
+Doctors receive a stored cord blood sample, called a unit, and administer it to a patient in need of stem cells.
 In current treatments and clinical trials, cord blood cells easily adapt to the host’s body and repair damaged tissue.
 These cells speed up the body’s natural healing process and reinforce the immune system.

 Cord blood can be used in treatment for over 80 different diseases, including certain types of cancer.
 After collection, cord blood is administered to a patient that needs healthy, adaptable stem cells in their system.
 These cells begin repopulating inside the body, which speeds up the patient’s treatment process and improves their chances of a successful recovery.

 Doctors have noted a few benefits of cord blood stem cell transplants:

 - Cord blood cells multiply very quickly.
 While the amount of stem cells collected from cord blood is lower than other stem cell procedures, HSCs from the umbilical cord generate new cells at a faster rate.
 Researchers are also experimenting with ways to increase the number of stem cells given to a patient, such as using two different cord blood units in the same procedure.

 - HSCs from cord blood naturally move to damaged areas.
 After HSCs are transplanted into a patient, cord blood cells will move through the blood system to the area where they are needed most.
 Once they arrive, the transplanted HSCs work with the body’s cellular system to repair damage.